Top 10 Open-World Racing Games That Remain Fun and Unique

 3. Midnight Club Los Angeles Complete Edition (2008)

 After the Midtown Madness trilogy, the same developers created its spiritual sequel, the Midnight Club series.
-While the first two games are solid, the third one is a much better experience.
-It gave us real cars, three open-world cities, and some genuinely innovative controls.
-Finally, in 2008 we got the fourth title which takes us to the City of Angels.
+While the first two games are solid, the third is a much better experience.
+It gave us real cars, three open-world cities, and authentic controls.
+Finally, in 2008, we got the fourth title, which takes us to the City of Angels.
 While that feels like a downgrade, Los Angeles is bigger than San Diego, Detroit, and Atlanta combined in Midnight Club 3.
 Later, the game added South Central Los Angeles for free, making the map even more impressive.
 This is also the only Midnight Club title featuring the day-to-night cycle and dynamic weather.

 2. Driver: San Francisco (2011)